 First off the starting blocks, again was Sandra H with this lovely Christmas card.
-Of course, Mrs A will be lurking in the bushes checking even more than ever just why Sandra hops in so quickly :) The card is so cute Sandra, lovely LOTV teddy image and sentiment - and it's pink :) Then we had another visit with this little beauty - made for last week's Less Is More challenge where the theme was 'doodling'.
+The card is so cute Sandra, lovely LOTV teddy image and sentiment - and it's pink :) Then we had another visit with this little beauty - made for last week's Less Is More challenge where the theme was 'doodling'.
 Gorgeous butterflies and flowers Sandra and the soft colours are gorgeous.
 And pink, as you know, always hits the spot with me!

 Then, Jules arrived for the first of two visits to the playground - first of all here with such a fabulous card.
 It features a super bluebells image (and a few of us frantically wanted to know the source) and delicious backing papers.
 I'm almost sure they're Laura Ashley papers, a long while ago I remember wall papering a curved ceiling with the top one of the two designs :( One of those jobs where you wonder why you ever had such a totally stooopid idea :) Absolutely gorgeous card Jules.
 Then Jules brought this card to show, using alcohol inks on acetate - it was mid-week and what a mid-week beauty!
 White, black, grey and pinks - made only as our Jules could do, really stunning.
 I love the host of extra detail to peer at, and the feather is a super finishing touch.